PSORLab/EAGO.jl/README.md

 pkg> add JuMP
 ```

-EAGO v0.5.0 is the current tagged version and requires Julia 1.2+.
+EAGO v0.5.1 is the current tagged version and requires Julia 1.2+ for full functionality (however Julia 1.0+ versions support partial functionality).
 Use with version 1.5 is recommended as the majority of in-house testing has occurred using this version of Julia.
 The user is directed to the [**High-Performance Configuration**](https://psorlab.github.io/EAGO.jl/Optimizer/high_performance/)
 for instructions on how to install a high performance version of EAGO (rather than the basic entirely open-source version).
 If any issues are encountered when loading EAGO (or when using it), please submit an issue using the Github [**issue tracker**](https://github.com/PSORLab/EAGO.jl/issues).